GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 1. Open the`kubernetes/fluentbit-daemonset-deploy.yaml` file in an editor.

-1. Change the name of the ConfigMap from `fluentbit-user-config` to `fluentbit-user-config-filtered` by editing the `configMap.name` field:
+1. Change the name of the ConfigMap from `fluentbit-user-config` to `fluentbit-user-config-filtered` by editing the `configMap.name` field.
+    The file should now contain the following:

         - name: fluentbit-user-config-filtered
         configMap:
             name: fluentbit-user-config-filtered

+1. Change the name of the `fluentbit-user-config` volumeMount to `fluentbit-user-config-filtered`.
+The file should now contain the
+    following:

+        - name: fluentbit-user-config-filtered
+        mountPath: /fluent-bit/etc/

 1. Deploy the new version of the ConfigMap to your cluster: